jguamie/system-design/notes/map-reduce.md

 1. MapReduce library in the user program splits input files into *M* tasks.
 Copies of the program are started on a cluster of machines.
 1. One of the program copies becomes the master.
 The rest become workers.
 The master assigns *M* map tasks and *R* reduce tasks to the workers.
 1. Map workers read the contents split up from the input.
 It parses the input to generate input key/value pairs.
 Next, it passes each input pair into the user-defined Map function.
 This will output intermediate key/value pairs that are buffered into memory.
 1. Periodically, a map worker writes buffered intermediate pairs to local disk across *R* partitions.
-The paritioning function is defaulted to ```hash(key) mod R```.
+The partitioning function is defaulted to ```hash(key) mod R```.
 The map worker passes the pair disk locations to the master.
 The master will forward these locations to the reduce workers.
 1. Once a reduce worker is notified by the master of the buffered intermediate pair locations, the reduce worker will use an RPC to read the data from the map workers' local disk.
 Once all intermediate data has been read, it sorts the data by intermediate keys.
 This will group all identical keys together.
 1. The reduce worker passes each unique intermediate key and the corresponding set of values to the user-defined Reduce function.
 The output is appended to a final output file for the given reduce partition.
 1. When all map and reduce tasks have completed, the master returns the result to the user program.
 The output is available in 'R' output files, one per reduce task.
 Each of the file names were specified by the user prior to running the program.